Matrix nearness problems and eigenvalue optimization: Notes

 \subsubsection{Kreiss number of a matrix.}

 Globally convergent algorithms for computing the Kreiss number $K(A)$ have been proposed and studied by Mitchell (\cite{Mit20}, \cite{Mit21}).
-They are related to algorithms for computing the distance to uncontrollability of a linear control system and have a computational complexity of $O(n^6)$, which can be reduced to $O(n^4)$ on average by divide-and-conquer variants.
+They are related to algorithms for computing the distance to uncontrollability of a linear control system and have a computational complexity of $O(n^6)$, which can be reduced to $O(n^4)$ on average by divide-and-conquer variants. \bcltwo The method of Mitchell~(\cite{Mit20}) is related to the distance to uncontrollability and has computational complexity $\bigo(n^6)$.
+In contrast, the newer methods of Mitchell~(\cite{Mit21}) are fundamentally different: they rely on interpolation-based globality certificates and are significantly faster. \ecltwo

 Apkarian \& Noll (\cite{ApkN20}) take a different algorithmic approach based on techniques from robust control.
-They further propose an algorithm for minimizing the Kreiss number in the context of feedback control of transient growth.
+They further propose an algorithm for minimizing the Kreiss number in the context of feedback control of transient growth. \bng The resulting method, however, is much more expensive. \eng

 The reinterpretation as a matrix nearness problem via weighted pseudo\-spectra and the corresponding two-level algorithm for computing the Kreiss number as described in Section~\ref{subsec:kreiss-ps} have not appeared in the literature before.
 Assessing the robustness of the Kreiss number under (possibly structured) perturbations of the matrix, as is done in Section~\ref{subsec:kreiss-robust}, has apparently also not been addressed in the existing literature.
 Analogous algorithms can be given for the time-discrete Kreiss number that is used to bound powers of Schur matrices.